 Prices for outsourcing payroll vary greatly depending on the size of your company, your location, and the outsourcing option you choose—from under $100 per month if you use software for just a few employees to over $1,000 per month for full service.
 We’ve compared payroll outsourcing options and pricing below.

 To make the comparisons fair, we’ve used an example of a weekly payroll for a company with 25 employees that has both hourly and salaried staff.

-Payroll Outsourcing Services Options & Providers
+Payroll Outsourcing Service Options

 1. Outsource Payroll to a Local Bookkeeper or Accountant